 It started innocently enough.

-I read a few stories in September, so I could get more out of a one hour convention panel celebrating Bierce the (probable) 100th anniversary of this death.
+I read a few stories in September, so I could get more out of a one hour convention panel celebrating Bierce and the (probable) 100th anniversary of this death.

 I couldn’t just read the stories, though.
 Those Civil War stories and memoirs in between the covers of Ambrose Bierce: The Devil’s Dictionary, Tales, & Memoirs looked interesting.
-And I had plenty of time left before returning to the library.
+And I had plenty of time left before returning it to the library.

 And then it was interesting enough to buy my own copy.
 And then I find out that Mr. Joshi co-edited a whole bunch of Bierce satires in the vein of his “Ashes of the Beacon” and “For the Ahkoond”.

 So I bought that.
 And read it cover to cover.

 Review: The Fall of the Republic and Other Political Satires, eds.
 S. T. Joshi and David E. Schultz, 2001.